Dynamic Optimization and Safety Indicator Injection for Jailbreaking Text-to-Image Models with Multimodal Safety Filters: Abstract

 \section{Abstract}

-Text-to-image (T2I) generation models can inadvertently produce not-safe-for-work (NSFW) content, prompting the integration of text and image safety filters.
-Recent advances employ large language models (LLMs) for semantic-level detection, rendering traditional token-level perturbation attacks largely ineffective.
-However, our evaluation shows that existing jailbreak methods are ineffective against these modern filters.
-We introduce \textbf{GhostPrompt}, the first automated jailbreak framework that combines dynamic prompt optimization with multimodal feedback.
-It consists of two key components: (i) \emph{Dynamic Optimization}, an iterative process that guides a large language model (LLM) using feedback from text safety filters and CLIP similarity scores to generate semantically aligned adversarial prompts; and (ii) \emph{Adaptive Safety Indicator Injection}, which formulates the injection of benign visual cues as a reinforcement learning problem to bypass image-level filters.
-GhostPrompt achieves state-of-the-art performance, increasing the ShieldLM-7B bypass rate from 12.5\% (Sneakyprompt) to 99.0\%, improving CLIP score from 0.2637 to 0.2762, and reducing the time cost by $4.2 \times$.
-Moreover, it generalizes to unseen filters including GPT-4.1 and successfully jailbreaks DALL·E 3 to generate NSFW images in our evaluation, revealing systemic vulnerabilities in current multimodal defenses.
-To support further research on AI safety and red-teaming, we will release code and adversarial prompts under a controlled-access protocol.
+Text-to-image (T2I) models can generate not-safe-for-work (NSFW) content, motivating multi-stage safety pipelines with both text and image filters.
+Newer LLM-based filters detect latent intent beyond keywords, making token-level perturbation attacks unreliable.
+Our evaluation further shows that existing jailbreak methods exhibit a sharp trade-off between filter evasion and semantic fidelity, while also requiring excessive queries to succeed.
+We introduce \textbf{OptJail}, an automated jailbreak framework that combines dynamic prompt optimization with multimodal feedback.
+It consists of two key components: (i) \textit{Dynamic Optimization}, an iterative process that leverages text-filter feedback and semantic consistency to rewrite prompts into adversarial variants; and (ii) \textit{Adaptive Safety Indicator Injection}, which formulates the injection of benign visual cues as a reinforcement learning problem to bypass image-level filters.
+OptJail achieves state-of-the-art performance, increasing the ShieldLM-7B bypass rate from 8.9\% (Sneakyprompt) to 99.0\%, improving CLIP score from 0.2637 to 0.2762.
+Moreover, it generalizes to unseen filters and successfully jailbreaks DALL·E 3 in our evaluation.
+Mechanistic analysis reveals why these defenses fail: optimized prompts are projected into the ``safe'' region of the filter's representation space yet remain nearly stationary in the generative model's semantic space, and injected safety indicators redirect image detectors' attention away from NSFW content toward benign visual cues.
+This study reveals systemic vulnerabilities in current multimodal defenses and motivates stronger adaptive defenses.